 Attorney to Expunge the Criminal “Nolle Prosequi” History Record

 People often ask whether they have a criminal record if the prosecution was terminated with a “nolle prosequi.”
-The short answer is that the “nolle prosequi” is a public record that will show up in a background check.
+The short answer is that the “nolle prosequi” is a public record that might show up in a background check.
+Although a nolle prosequi is unlikely to stop you from getting a job.

 Contact an attorney at Sammis Law Firm for more information on how to seal or expunge a criminal record after a nolle prosequi.